What You Need to Know About Spousal Support in California

 - Write up your agreement.
 You can attach your agreement to the FL-343 form.

 - Sign your agreement

 - Turn in your agreement to the court for the judge to sign

 - File your agreement/stipulation after the judge signs it

 Call Our Pasadena Attorneys!

-While going through a divorce and the determination of spousal support, it’s vital to have an experienced spousal support attorney on your side.
+While going through a divorce and the determination of spousal support, it’s vital to have an experienced attorney on your side.
 Our legal team at Schweitzer Law Partners has years of experience helping families with their litigation issues.
 We have a team of experts and highly experienced attorneys who are ready to handle your case and help you from beginning to end.
 Our full-service approach lets us provide you with expert advice while developing a strategy that will help you obtain your desired outcome.

-Give our Pasadena spousal support attorneys a call today at (626) 788-5225 to schedule a consultation!
+Give our Pasadena spousal support advocates a call today at (626) 788-5225 to schedule a consultation!